RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	archives	typically	are	housed	in	less	accessible means	of	storage,	many	times	on	tapes	kept	at	secure	external facilities.
 When	the	need	for	restoration	arises,	it	may	take	some	time for	archives	to	be	retrieved	and	restored.
 There	is	no	need	for	archives to	be	immediately	available,	and	the	contract	or	SLA	with	a	service provider	should	document	the	required	or	expected	restoration	times, ensuring	they	also	will	satisfy	any	regulatory	requirements.

-### [tricky and important] Question # 45 - Which	of	the	following	data	protection	methodologies	maintains	the ability	to	connect	back	values	to	the	original	values?
+### [tricky and important] Question # 45 - Which	of	the	following	[data	protection	methodologies]	maintains	the ability	to	connect	back	values	to	the	original	values?
 A.	Tokenization
 B.	Anonymization
 C.	Obfuscation
 D.	Dynamic	mapping

 Answer: A.

-Tokenization	replaces	data	fields	with	opaque	handlers	or descriptors.
-In	the	process,	the	original	and	sensitive	information	is removed	from	the	data,	and	the	token	values	can	be	mapped	them back	to	the	original	values	if	needed.
+**Tokenization	replaces	data	fields	with	opaque	handlers	or descriptors**.
+**In	the	process,	the	original	and	sensitive	information	is removed	from	the	data,	and	the	token	values	can	be	mapped	them back	to	the	original	values	if	needed**.

 B	is	incorrect	because	anonymization	removes	indirect	identifiers	from data	sets	to	protective	sensitive	information	and	prevent	data	from being	matched	up	with	an	individual.
 However,	the	goal	of anonymization	is	not	to	be	able	to	map	back	to	original	data	like	is possible	with	tokenization.